8ta4/blog/drafts/Cutting Down Latency: Can I Keep the Prerecorded API's Accuracy?.md

 I've brainstormed a few potential solutions:
 - Deepgram's Node SDK and Readable Stream: I've experimented with a readable stream to send audio data using Deepgram's Node SDK.
 The idea was to keep the connection alive as more audio gets recorded.
 But the connection doesn't stick around.
-- Hybrid API: Deepgram could potentially offer an API that allows for real-time audio streaming to be temporarily stored and then processed using the prerecorded API once the streaming is complete.
-This could bypass the initial upload delay and maintain high accuracy.
+- Hybrid API: Deepgram could offer an API that allows for real-time audio streaming to be temporarily stored and then processed using the prerecorded API once the streaming is complete.
+This could bypass the upload delay.
 - On-Premise Hosting: Deepgram has [an enterprise on-premise solution](https://deepgram.com/pricing).
 But maybe they can offer a cheaper on-premise hosting solution that open-source projects can use.
 Then I could whip up the hybrid API myself.

-I realize that these solutions might require significant development on Deepgram's part.
+These solutions might require significant development on Deepgram's part.
 So, I'm open to any suggestions.